csrocha/pypipeline/README.md

-# pypipeline
+# YAML Pipeline Builder

-This is pipeline descriptor for Python
+This is pipeline builder in Python using YAML descriptor file.